 Pain and suffering are considered non-economic damages.
 They compensate for the intangible effects of an injury like physical pain, emotional distress or loss of enjoyment of life.
 Although it is challenging to quantify pain and suffering, it could impact settlement amount, especially in severe injury cases.

-These factors highlight how pain and suffering impact your claim:
+These factors highlight how pain and suffering can impact your claim:

 - Impact on Daily Life: If your injury significantly disrupts your daily activities, hobbies and overall quality of life, it can increase the value of your pain and suffering claim.